bgbohling/javascript/README.md

 Contents

-windChillCalculator -- a Node.js widget build using Meteor.js.
+windChillCalculator -- a Node.js widget built using Meteor.js.
 Try it at http://bgb-chill.meteor.com/